tablelandnetwork/docs/specs/sql/StatementTypes.md

 Where $\mathtt{prefix}$ is optional.
 When a prefix is included, it must start with a letter and be followed by any combination of (zero or more) letters, numbers, and/or underscores.
 A prefix string may be up to 32 bytes in length.
 In practice, long names with spaces must be slug-ified with underscores.
 For example, `"my amazing table"` would become `"my_amazing_table"`.
 The last two components of the table name, _must be_ the chain id and the table id, which are numeric values separated by an underscore.
 For example, a valid table name without a prefix looks like `_42_0` (or `42_1`), whereas a valid table name _with_ a prefix might look like `dogs_42_0`.

 > ⚠️ It is _not_ up to the caller to determine what table id to use in a `CREATE TABLE` statement.
 The table id is a monotonically-increasing numeric value which is provided by the smart contract that is processing the create statements.
-See the On-Chain API Specification for details on the smart contract calls used to generate `CREATE TABLE` statements in practice.
+See the Onchain API Specification for details on the smart contract calls used to generate `CREATE TABLE` statements in practice.

 Table names are globally unique.
 The combination of chain id and monotonically increasing table id ensures this is the case in practice.
 As such, the addition of a user-defined prefix string is an aesthetic feature that most developers will find useful (but is not required).
 The maximum (slug-ified) prefix length is 32 bytes.